kronihias/ambix/README.md

 - go to the folder *lv2-ttl-generator* and **> make** for compiling the tool *lv2_ttl_generator*

-- go to the _bin folder and execute the script *> ./../../lv2-ttl-generator/generate-ttl.sh*
+- go to the _bin folder (eg. *ambix/BUILD/_bin* ) and execute the script *> ./../../lv2-ttl-generator/generate-ttl.sh*
-this will generate all needed .tll files, you can copy all .lv2 folders now to /usr/lib/lv2
+this will generate all needed .tll files, afterwards you can copy all .lv2 folders from *ambix/BUILD/_bin/lv2* to /usr/lib/lv2

 known problems
 -----------